 Spiritual maturity means believing in Christ with all your heart, mind, and soul.
-We need to grow in the grace and knowledge of the Lord (2 Peter 3:18), but doubt can sometimes impede this growth.
+We need to grow in the grace and knowledge of the Lord (But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
+To him be glory both now and for ever.
+Amen.
+2 Peter 3:18), but doubt can sometimes impede this growth.
 There are times when we may even doubt our own salvation.
 During trials and tribulations, we may begin to doubt God’s love.
 In fact, there are times when we will doubt the reliability and infallibility of the Bible.
 We sometimes even feel uncertain about the existence, identity, and works of Christ.
 The truth is, even John the Baptist expressed doubt about the identity of Jesus (Matthew 11:2-3), so you’re not alone!

 Stop Doubting and Believe

 Doubt can be burdensome for us Christians.
-Jesus has called us to have perseverance as we run the race marked out for us (Hebrews 12:1), but doubt is a weight that we simply can’t keep running with.
+Jesus has called us to have perseverance as we run the race marked out for us (Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Hebrews 12:1), but doubt is a weight that we simply can’t keep running with.
 It slows us down and affects our endurance.
 Doubt is a sin that easily trips us up.
 Bear in mind that doubt towards God is synonymous with unbelief, even though it is not complete unbelief.
 If you are struggling with doubt today, cry out to the Lord, just as the man cried out to Jesus in Mark 9:24, “I believe; help my unbelief”.
 Although the man was not a full unbeliever, he is considered a doubter.

 Another example of doubt in the Bible is when Peter walks on the water with Jesus, but begins to sink.
 The Lord said to him, “You have so little faith, why did you doubt me?”
 (Matthew 14:31).
 By studying this passage, we see that doubt is not the complete absence of faith, but the weight of doubt can clearly sink us to the bottom of the ocean.
 Jesus Christ doesn’t want us to doubt Him.
 He responded to His doubters, such as the man in Mark 9, Peter while walking in the water, and Thomas after the resurrection (John 20:27), with a firm but gentle rebuke.
 Jesus called them to cease their doubt or disbelief.
 If you notice, the followers of Christ receive firm yet gentle rebukes, but the Jewish leaders received sharp and blistering rebukes from the Lord.